-Sarah Allen has studied marine birds and mammals of California for some 30 years and has been affiliated with both Point Blue Conservation Science and Point Reyes National Seashore.
-She has authored scientific papers on harbor seals and other topics and is currently working on climate issues for the Western Region of the National Park Service.
-Her new “Field Guide to the Marine Mammals of the Pacific Coast” was released by UC Press in January.
+Sarah Allen is the Ocean and Coastal Resources Program Lead for the National Park Service’s Pacific West Region.
+For over 30 years she has studied marine birds and mammals extensively in California, and ranging from the Gulf of the Farallones to Antarctica.
+She has authored scientific papers on harbor seals and other topics and is currently working on climate issues for the National Park Service.
+She is the co-author of the UC Press book, A Field Guide to the Marine Mammals of the Pacific Coast.

 Bob Battagin has birded West Marin and the San Francisco Bay Area for 17 years.
 He has led many field trips for several Bay Area Audubon Societies and has contributed monthly birding articles to the Plumas Audubon Society’s newsletter for the past 13 years.

 Gordon Bennett is the former president of Westbrae Natural Foods, a naturalist guide trained at Audubon Canyon Ranch, a member of their Board of Advisors, and a graduate of the Environmental Forum of Marin.
 Gordon is also a 20-year veteran of the Gulf of the Farallones BeachWatch program, a researcher and educator for its harbor seal program, and was the 2003 National Marine Sanctuary Volunteer of the year.
 He has surveyed salmon and spotted owls for NPS, was an elephant seal educator for ten years, and was appointed by Bruce Babbit to the Federal GGNRA/PRNS Citizens Advisory Commission.
 Gordon has birded, herped, and friended with Rich Stallcup for over 20 years.
 He and his wife, Kate, hold the record for the first Limpkin in Jalisco, have banded albatross with Peter Pyle on Midway, and have lain prone with Bob Stewart viewing flowers at Chimney Rock.
 Gordon has been involved with coastal issues at local, state and national levels for over two decades.
 During that time, he has worked for Marin Audubon, the Sierra Club and EAC.
-His work saving Bolinas Lagoon was featured in a 2008 documentary “Call It Home – Searching for Truth.”
+His work saving Bolinas Lagoon was featured in a 2008 documentary Call It Home – Searching for Truth.

 Frank Binney is a professional interpretive planner who has helped enhance visitor experiences at Yosemite, Grand Canyon, Mount St. Helens, the Ancient Bristlecone Pine Forest, and numerous California State Parks.
 He is the author of Point Reyes and the San Andreas Fault Zone: The Aerial Photography of Robert Campbell.
 In 2004 he was named Volunteer of the Year, Pacific West Region of the National Park Service, for his pro bono help assisting National Seashore biologists with Tule elk and snowy plover studies.
 In his younger years, Frank explored and mapped caves throughout the world, including participation in cave surveys at Mammoth Cave National Park, Carlsbad Caverns National Park, Channel Islands National Park and Lava Beds National Monument.
 Today he enjoys using his science background and interpretive guiding skills to help people make personal connections to the special places, unique stories and priceless resources of Point Reyes National Seashore.

 Josiah Clark grew up steeped in the natural history of the Bay Area, where he has been birding for more than 20 years.
 Defining moments of birding experiences include: observation and mist-netting on Southeast Farallon Island; extensive travel, study, and tour-leading in Latin America; and a 24-hour birding and bicycling marathon in Marin County during which he spotted 158 species.
 Josiah owns Habitat Potential, an ecological consulting firm dedicated to interpreting, preserving, and creating habitat for wildlife in human settings.
-He recently started a nursery, growing plants for habitat installations.

 Emiko Condeso is a biologist and GIS specialist for Audubon Canyon Ranch.
 At the Cypress Grove Research Center, she manages ACR’s long-term biological monitoring projects and collaborates with staff and partners in conservation research.
 Her own research interests include understanding how spatial patterns, particularly in human-altered landscapes, influence biological communities.
-Her graduate work focused on Sudden Oak Death and examined the role of the spatial pattern of host woodland on disease dynamics.

 Joe DiDonato owns Wildlife Consulting and Photography, an East Bay biological services firm.
 He formerly worked as a naturalist for the East Bay Regional Park District.
 He specializes in raptor biology, and is a very experienced birder.